Type 1 diabetes

 Treatment for type 1 diabetes is a lifelong commitment to:

 If managing your diabetes seems overwhelming, take it one day at a time.
-And remember that you're not in it alone.
-You'll work closely with your diabetes treatment team — doctor, diabetes educator and registered dietitian — to keep your blood sugar level as close to normal as possible.
+And remember that you're not alone.
+You'll work closely with your diabetes treatment team to keep your blood sugar level as close to normal as possible.

 Insulin and other medications